On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: The Fixed-Budget Setting

-{The proofs of Proposition~\ref{thm:FBGene1} and Proposition~\ref{thm:FBGene2} are very similar}.
+The proofs of Theorem~\ref{thm:FBGene1} and Theorem~\ref{thm:FBGene2} are very similar.
 For this reason, we provide in Appendix \ref{proof:FBGene2} only the latter.
 Introducing the gaps $\Delta_a$ defined in (\ref{def:HComplexity}), the precise definition of the modified problems $\nu^{[a]}$ and $\nu^{[a,b]}$ in the statement of the two results is:

-\section{Numerical experiments}
+\section{Numerical Experiments}

-{In this section, we focus on two-armed models and provide experimental experiments designed to compare the fixed-budget and fixed-confidence settings (in the Gaussian and Bernoulli cases) and to illustrate the improvement resulting from the adoption of the reduced exploration rate of Theorem \ref{thm:PACFC}.}
+In this section, we focus on two-armed models and provide experimental experiments designed to compare the fixed-budget and fixed-confidence settings (in the Gaussian and Bernoulli cases) and to illustrate the improvement resulting from the adoption of the reduced exploration rate of Theorem \ref{thm:PACFC}.

-{In Figure \ref{fig:ResultsGaussian}, we consider two Gaussian bandit models with known common variance: the 'easy' one is $\{\norm{0.5}{0.25}, \norm{0}{0.25}\}$, corresponding to $\kappa_C = \kappa_B = \kappa=8$, on the left; and the 'difficult' one is $\{\norm{0.01}{0.25}, \norm{0}{0.25}\}$, that is $\kappa=2 \times 10^4$, on the right.} In the fixed-budget setting, stars ('*') report the probability of error $p_n(\nu)$ as a function of $n$.
+In Figure \ref{fig:ResultsGaussian}, we consider two Gaussian bandit models with known common variance: the `easy' one is $\{\norm{0.5}{0.25}, \norm{0}{0.25}\}$, corresponding to $\kappa_C = \kappa_B = \kappa=8$, on the left; and the `difficult' one is $\{\norm{0.01}{0.25}, \norm{0}{0.25}\}$, that is $\kappa=2 \times 10^4$, on the right.
+In the fixed-budget setting, stars ('*') report the probability of error $p_n(\nu)$ as a function of $n$.
 In the fixed-confidence setting, we plot both the empirical probability of error by circles ('O') and the specified maximal error probability $\delta$ by crosses ('X') as a function of the empirical average of the running times.
 Note the logarithmic scale used for the probabilities on the y-axis.
 All results are averaged over $N=10^6$ independent Monte Carlo replications.
 For comparison purposes, a plain line represents the theoretical rate $t \mapsto \exp(-t (1/\kappa))$ which is a straight line on the log scale.